New legal requirements about privacy and website users came into force in the UK in May 2011 following implementation in the UK of EU legislation.

 These cookies are used to track our visitors across our websites.
 They can be used to build up a profile of search and/or browsing history for every visitor.
 Identifiable or unique data may be collected.
 Anonymized data may be shared with third parties.

 These cookies are used to track browsing habits and activity.
 We use this information to enable us to show you relevant/personalised marketing content.
 Using these types of cookies, we may collect personally identifiable information and use this to display targeted advertising and/or share this data with third parties for the same purpose.
-Any activity tracked and recorded using these cookies maybe sold to third parties.
+Any activity tracked and recorded using these cookies maybe shared to third parties.

 Detailed information on all of the cookies in this policy can be downloaded separately.